Life As a Surgeon

 Types of Surgeon

 - Eye Surgeon

-In 2016, there was an estimated number of 45,000 jobs for Surgeon in 2016 (in the United States).
+In 2016, there was an estimated number of 45,000 jobs in the United States for Surgeon.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Surgeon by 2026.
-Due to new job openings and attrition, there will be an estimated 1,900 positions for Surgeon per year.
+Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.